+Figure 2.13 Three Components of DPDK

-DPDK overview
+DPDK Overview

-Data Plane Development Kit (DPDK) is a set of data plane libraries and network interface controller drivers for fast packet processing, currently managed as an open-source project under the Linux Foundation.
+DPDK is a set of data plane libraries and network interface controller drivers for fast packet processing, currently managed as an open-source project under the Linux Foundation.
 The main goal of the DPDK is to provide a simple, complete framework for fast packet processing in data plane applications.

-The framework creates a set of libraries for specific environments through the creation of an Environment Abstraction Layer (EAL), which may be specific to a mode of the Intel® architecture (32-bit or 64-bit), Linux* user space compilers or a specific platform.
+The framework creates a set of libraries for specific environments through the creation of an Environment Abstraction Layer (EAL), which may be specific to a mode of the Intel architecture (32-bit or 64-bit), Linux* user space compilers or a specific platform.
 These environments are created through the use of make files and configuration files.
 Once the EAL library is created, the user may link with the library to create their own applications.

-The DPDK implements a "run to completion model" for packet processing, where all resources must be allocated prior to calling Data Plane applications, running as execution units on logical processing cores.
+The DPDK implements a “run to completion model” for packet processing, where all resources must be allocated prior to calling data plane applications, running as execution units on logical processing cores.

 The model does not support a scheduler and all devices are accessed by polling.
 The primary reason for not using interrupts is the performance overhead imposed by interrupt processing.

-For more information please refer to dpdk.org documents http://dpdk.org/doc/guides/prog_guide/index.html
+For more information please refer to dpdk.org documents: http://dpdk.org/doc/guides/prog_guide/index.html

-DPDK software architecture
+DPDK Software Architecture

 DPDK is a set of programing libraries that can be used to create an application that needs to process network packets at a high speed.
-DPDK is proposing following functions:
+DPDK has the following functions:

 A queue manager implements lockless queues